JHarp199345/Gwriter/README.md

 2. Click **Select file to process** and choose the manuscript you want to scan
 3. Click **Process Entire Book**
 4. The plugin performs a 2-pass scan (roster + per-chapter extraction) and updates character notes

+### File Chunking

+Manually chunk large files into smaller segments:

+1. Select **Character Update** mode
+2. Select text in your editor OR select a file to process
+3. Click **Chunk Selected File**
+4. The plugin creates a `[FILENAME]-Chunked/` folder with numbered chunk files (e.g., `Book-Main-CHUNK-001.md`)
+5. Each chunk is approximately 500 words with overlap for context

 ## File Structure